nadavelkabets/jetson-peripheral-drivers/README.md

 # jetson-peripheral-drivers
-A bash utility to compile and setup Jetson Linux kernel modules for adc, pwm and iio peripheries
+A bash utility to compile and setup Jetson Linux kernel modules for adc, pwm and iio peripheries In future releases, **Device Tree Overlays** will be included to automate board configuration as well.

 ## build.sh